AskiaADX/demo-GraniteSwitches/README.md

 Possible variables to be open to the end-users
 ----------------------------------------------

--	Switch outer oval background gradient
+-	Switch outer circle background gradient
 -	Switch inner oval color when normal
 -	Switch inner oval color when active
 -	Response item color for hover and active states